 I am not new to starting new sites and I have tried a few in the past few months.
 Some did well ($100-$200 per month) and some didn’t.
 I also shared some learnings from these sites in the Human Proof Design podcast.

 This article is more of a journal of what I do with one of the new sites I am starting and what works (or doesn’t work).

-I am not going to reveal the site name or niche, but I will share all the other details including the traffic/rankings/income/expense numbers and snapshots.
+I am not going to reveal the site name or the exact niche, but I will share all the other details including the traffic/rankings/income with the snapshots.

 A word about the target – Getting from 0 to $100 is extremely tough and takes time.
 Once you’re at $100 a month, growing your site to $1000 is easier.

-Let’s get started with the updates now (I will keep adding more updates every other week in this same article).
+Let’s get started with the updates now (I will keep adding more updates every month in this same article).